 In the trying out package (from 20 €/per person), you get to play and sweep the floor for two hours with an instructor close at hands.
 You just need to put on your curling shoes, the helmet and hit the ice.

 4. Enjoy the idyllic views in Käringsund

-Käringsund is an idyllic archipelago village in Eckerö and it’s probably one of the most picturesque places in the Åland Islands.
-Here, the Baltic Sea is lined with around fifty rustic boathouses, reminiscing of a time when fishing was a vital part in Åland.
+Käringsund is an idyllic archipelago village in Eckerö and it's probably one of the most picturesque places in the Åland Islands.
+Here, the Baltic Sea is lined with around fifty rustic boathouses, reminiscing of a time when fishing was a vital part of Åland.

 This is also the location where many scenes from Astrid Lingren's “Seacrow Island” TV series was recorded in the 1960s.

 I can only imagine how charming and wonderful this place must be during summer when you can go swimming, buy ice cream, enjoy the beach and sun here.